int128/create-ecr-repository-action/README.md

 # create-ecr-repository-action [![ts](https://github.com/int128/create-ecr-repository-action/actions/workflows/ts.yml/badge.svg)](https://github.com/int128/create-ecr-repository-action/actions/workflows/ts.yml)

-This is a GitHub Action to create an Amazon ECR repository if it does not exist.
+This is a GitHub Action to create a repository into Amazon ECR or ECR Public registry if it does not exist.
 It can put a lifecycle policy to the repository for cost saving.